15 Best Places to Live in Maine

 Brunswick

 Slow and steady Brunswick readily welcomes newcomers to the area.
-Right on the bay, there is a strong community, homey atmosphere here, despite there being 20,000 people that call it home.
+Right on the bay, there is a strong community homey atmosphere here, despite twenty thousand residents calling it home.

-There are some wonderful local restaurants to enjoy for dinner and with brunch becoming a global phenomenon, why not brunch overlooking the bay?
-Most bars close at 1 am so there are no long and wild nights here but certainly a social life to indulge in.
+There are some excellent local restaurants to enjoy for dinner and with brunch becoming a global phenomenon, why not brunch overlooking the bay?
+Most bars close at 1 am so there are no long and wild nights here but a social life to indulge in.

 14. Kennebunk